 Through education and counselling, individuals learn how to get control over addictions and build healthy relationships.

-Can You Force Someone to Go to Rehab?
+Can You Force or Section an Alcoholic to go to Rehab?

 Just because someone refuses treatment, doesn’t mean they don’t need it.

 But, can an alcoholic be sectioned?
 Unfortunately, it’s unlawful to force someone to go to rehab if the alcoholic has a sound mind and strong consciousness over the matter of his or her addiction.